Art at Cowichan District Hospital

 Local and island-wide artists will have opportunities to create art for the new hospital.
 All types of media will be considered, however, art produced for the hospital will be required to meet criteria for infection prevention and control, safety and appropriate subject matter.
 More information, and artist registration instructions, will be available soon.

-Click here to print our brochure
+Click here to print our program brochure

 Frequently Asked Questions